-Ric Franzi is the owner Critical Mass for Business, a company dedicated to making a lasting positive impact on the lives of business leaders through the power of peer learning.
-Ric’s presence both locally in Orange County, Calif., and nationally is accomplished through his CEO Peer Groups, a weekly podcast and authoring the first book on peer learning called Critical Mass: The 10 Explosive Powers of CEO Peer Groups.
+Ric Franzi is the owner of Critical Mass for Business, a company dedicated to making a lasting positive impact on the lives of business leaders through the power of peer learning.
+Ric’s presence both in Orange County, California and nationally is accomplished through his CEO Peer Groups, a weekly podcast and authoring the first book on peer learning called Critical Mass: The 10 Explosive Powers of CEO Peer Groups.

 “I believed in this business and the power of social learning so much that I was willing to walk away from my day job as President for a wholly-owned division of Delphi and pursue it.
 The year before I didn’t think there was anything that was strong enough to pull me away from the corporate career I had.”

 Ric is the author of two books on the power of social learning, with a third book in the works, and runs a weekly radio show for entrepreneurs, called the Critical Mass Radio Show.
 He’s worked hard to first become a trusted adviser and source of information for other business owners in his community.
 That meant become a recognized thought leader in his home of Orange County, not just through his own work but through the insights and ideas he gathers from other business leaders.